Where will you be working?

 What knowledge, experience and skills do you bring?

-- Skill in logical structuring of verbal and written communication;
+- Skill in logical structuring of verbal and written communication.

 - Both a team player and able to work independently.